-Support groups help bring families in similar situations or life transitions together to help support, encourage, and comfort each other through some of life’s most difficult times.
+Support groups help bring families in similar situations or life transitions together to help support, encourage and comfort each other through some of life’s most difficult times.
 While some are lucky to have built in support, sometimes our friends and families cannot quite understand our situation.
-Support groups can help us find the consolation, nurturing, and encouragement from others in similar circumstances or experiences.
+Support groups can help us find the consolation, nurturing and encouragement from others with similar circumstances or experiences.

 Prior to joining a support group, consider what type of group might be best suited for you.
 For some people, a small, intimate group may offer a stronger sense of closeness, while others may prefer a larger group where they’re allowed anonymity.
 Most hospitals or health care specialists can help find a local group and make recommendations as to what will best fit your needs.
 Please keep in mind that many national associations or organizations will have a local chapter that may also provide support group services.

-ACHIEVA (Western PA) - Support for people with disabilities and their families.
+ACHIEVA (Allegheny County) - Support for people with disabilities and their families.

 Allegheny Link - Resources and referrals for housing, employment, and issues related to disability and aging.